 Video conferencing is the preferred approach for substituting a face-to-face consultation and is one of the main ways of improving access to healthcare services for patients who live in regional, rural and remote areas.

-COVID has created an unprecedented demand for connectivity.
-As we settle into the ‘new normal’, the need for innovative connectivity solutions is now more critical than ever.
+The current lockdown restrictions have created an unprecedented demand for connectivity, as we settle into the ‘new normal’, the need for innovative connectivity solutions is now more critical than ever.

 The Cellferno is a revolutionary product, brand new to the Australian market, developed using innovative mobile technology which delivers high-speed data for basic internet access to mission-critical applications.
-Connectivity is the new currency in light of the global pandemic, with connectivity solutions like Cellferno critical for consumers and businesses in order to digitally navigate COVID-19 restrictions.
+Connectivity is the new currency in light of current global restrictions, with connectivity solutions like Cellferno critical for consumers and businesses in order to digitally navigate restrictions.

 Cellferno can provide users with super-fast internet speeds and connectivity, with the single box design containing multiple antennas and a built-in modem to capture the best possible signal outdoors.
 With a single ethernet cable powering the Cellferno device, it can be connected directly to a computer, network switch or a WIFI access point to provide high-speed internet to devices within range.

-“The need for better connectivity has never before been so critical, with more people staying at home, organisations setting up pop-up work zones, businesses using online tools or platforms, and the necessity of web-based learning.
-Cellferno is an extension to Powertec’s current mobile broadband product offering, providing an additional high-speed connectivity solution to our product portfolio.” — Powertec General Manager Samantha Clifton.
+“The need for better connectivity has never before been so critical, with more people staying at home, organisations setting up pop-up work zones, businesses using online tools or platforms, and the necessity of web-based learning.”

-In this current climate of wireless dependency due to the COVID-19 crisis, Cellferno delivers the ultimate high-speed internet connectivity solution, especially where cable-based internet is not available.
+In this current climate of wireless dependency, Cellferno delivers the ultimate high-speed internet connectivity solution, especially where cable-based internet is not available.
 The Cellferno has allowed Powertec to provide fast reliable internet connectivity to clients in a previously fragmented area.
 The fixed wireless solution is taking on the NBN, or inadequate broadband connections, across many rural areas across Australia.
-In this current climate of wireless dependency due to the COVID-19 crisis, Cellferno delivers the ultimate high-speed internet connectivity solution, especially where cable-based internet is not available.